Equine-guided meditation is a mindfulness meditation method.

 - improve their memory

 Connect with Horses Workshops

-If you would like to experience this unique method of mindfulness meditation, join us for a few days on a Connect with Horses Mindfulness Meditation workshop here in the south of France…please e-mail us for more information on welcome2gascony[at]gmail.com.
+If you would like to experience this unique method of mindfulness meditation, join us for a few days on a Connect with Horses Mindfulness Meditation workshop here in the south of France…please e-mail us for more information at welcome2gascony[at]gmail.com.

 If you can not get away right now, you may want to subscribe to our mailing list for regular updates about additional workshops, early-bird special offers and last-minute deals.
 New subscribers receive a copy of the 10 Steps to Instant Self-Confidence guide -straight from the horse’s mouth! as well as the Coping with Change Cheatsheet and Checklist.